-“Spearphishing.”
-“Spearphishing” involves sending personalized messages to an organization from what appears to be a trusted source, such as an IT staff member asking for personal information or passwords.
-Spearphishing attacks have occurred at financial institutions, law firms, and government offices.
+“Spear Phishing” involves sending personalized messages to an organization from what appears to be a trusted source, such as an IT staff member asking for personal information or passwords.
+Spear Phishing attacks have occurred at financial institutions, law firms, and government offices.

-Spyware and Malware.
 A lot of spam is sent out by networks of “zombie” computers or “bots” that have been infected by spyware and are used by criminals.
 Law abiding citizens may not even know their computers are unwittingly sending spam.
-The number of bots has nearly quadrupled ever year.
-In 2009, several million active bots engaged in malicious activity over the course of any month.
+The number of bots has nearly quadrupled every year.
+Several million active bots engage in malicious activity over the course of any month.

 The Federal CAN-SPAM Act

-A federal law passed in 2003 called the Controlling the Assault of Non-Solicited Pornography and Marketing Act, or the “CAN-SPAM Act,” has been ineffective in curbing the growing deluge of junk email.
+A federal law, the Controlling the Assault of Non-Solicited Pornography and Marketing Act, or the “CAN-SPAM Act,” has been ineffective in curbing the growing deluge of junk email.
 The CAN-SPAM Act only requires senders of junk email to follow certain nominal rules.
 For example, senders may not use other companies’ domain names; email subject headers must not be deceptive; and sexually explicit email must be labeled as such.
 Spam email must also offer a way for the citizen to “opt out” of receiving future emails, and the sender has ten business days to comply.

 Dealing With Unwanted Emails